GabonCodeWorkingTogether/super-project/README.md

 # super-project

-## Projet collaboratif
+## Projet collaborative

- A faire: ajouter un ".gitignore"
+ To do : add a ".gitignore"